assamite/Slipper/README.md

 -----

 Here are the setup steps you need to take to make this app running on your local computer.
+Instructions are mainly for Unix based operating system, for Windows you have to figure them out yourself, as I don't have much experience in developing on it.
 For more thorough information of used technologies check the technologies' own documentations.

 [Setup GIT](https://help.github.com/articles/set-up-git) and python 2.7.x obviously.